jenkinsci/git-client-plugin/CONTRIBUTING.md

 developers in a way that they can detect when they run tests.

 Code coverage reporting is available as a maven target and is actively monitored.
-Please try your best to improve code coverage with tests when you submit.
+Please improve code coverage with tests when you submit a pull request.

 Before submitting your change, please review the findbugs output to assure that you haven't introduced new findbugs warnings.